Austrian Airlines: Route development

 In 2006, Austrian decided to retire its A330 and A340 fleet, which consisted of four Airbus A330-200s, two Airbus A340-200s, and two Airbus A340-300s.
 These aircraft were sold to TAP Air Portugal, the French Air Force, and Swiss International Air Lines respectively.
 As a result of having less long-haul capacity, Austrian Airlines suspended some of its long-haul flights.
 Flights to Shanghai (resumed 2016), Phuket, Colombo, Mauritius (resumed in 2014), Malé (resumed 2018), and Kathmandu ended in 2007.

 In March 2007, the Kangaroo Route ended with the termination of both Australia routes—Melbourne via Singapore and Sydney via Kuala Lumpur.
-Austrian was the last European-based airline offering direct flights from Melbourne to Europe.
+Until Turkish Airlines began scheduled service in March 2024, Austrian was the last European-based airline offering direct flights from Melbourne to Europe.
 It started with Lauda aircraft and later used Austrian Airlines aircraft.
 Austrian Airlines temporarily restarted the Vienna to Sydney route in March 2020 as part of their repatriation flights to retrieve people stranded in other countries during the COVID-19 pandemic.
 The flight from Vienna to Sydney was direct, whereas the return trip stopped in Penang, Malaysia, for refuelling and to take on extra cargo.
 Using a Boeing 777, the non-stop flight covered a distance of over 16000 km and lasted almost 18 hours, making it the longest flight in the history of Austrian Airlines.

 Austrian was one of the few airlines to fly to post-war Iraq when it began flights to Erbil in December 2006.
 New flights to Mumbai began in November 2010, and Austrian resumed flights to Baghdad on 8 June 2011.
 On 13 January 2013, Austrian Airlines suspended flights to Tehran due to a lack of demand.
 Austrian Airlines resumed flights to Chicago on 17 May 2013 and launched Newark in 2014.
 Austrian Airlines started service to Mauritius at the beginning of the 2015 winter schedule.
 The expansion of the intercontinental network seems to indicate improving results for Austrian, with Lufthansa placing its confidence in the airline.
 Austrian Airlines began service to Mauritius and Miami in October 2015.
 Austrian Airlines commenced service to Los Angeles on 10 April 2017, covering a distance of over 9,877 kilometers or 6,137 miles; the flight takes about 12 hours and 30 minutes, using Boeing 777-200ER aircraft.
 Austrian Airlines announced it would commence service (four times a week) to Shiraz which began on 2 July 2017, with a stopover in Isfahan using Airbus A320 aircraft.